khawkins98/all-the-stations/about.md

 ## About

 All The Stations - Ireland is an ambitious new project, led by Vicki Pipe and Geoff Marshall, to travel to ALL 198 railway stations in Ireland and Northern Ireland, creating an online video series about the journey.
+Ken Test.

 It is the latest in a series of All The Stations adventures.
 The original All The Stations voyage took place during summer 2017, and saw the duo travel to all 2,563 railway stations in Great Britain.
 The 59 videos from this expedition have so far accumulated over 4 million views on YouTube and a book about the journey, The Railway Adventures, is an Amazon best-seller.